 The primary amino acid of apo-B100 that undergoes glycation is lysine.
-About 2 to 17% of its residues are glycated (84), which continues with the formation of sugar-amino acid adducts (82).
+About 2-17% of its residues are glycated (84), which continues with the formation of sugar-amino acid adducts (82).
 The lysine residue is essential for specific recognition by the LDLR.
-Thus, glycation of this amino acid promotes an increase in the average half-life of glycated LDL.
+Thus, glycation of this amino acid promotes an increase in the average half life of glycated LDL.
 In this scenario, circulating glycated LDL levels are increased (85) approximately two-fold (86) in diabetic patients with concomitant hyperglycemia compared to non-diabetics (85).
-In vitro, glycated LDL had impaired binding with fibroblasts and greater glycation of lysine, which residues resulted in lower recognition by the LDLR (87).
-Regarding LDL subfraction phenotype, it was observed that oxidized, glycated, and electronegative LDL was increased in the T2DM group with poor glycemic control.
+In vitro, glycated LDL have impaired binding to fibroblasts and greater glycation of lysine, resulting in lower recognition by the LDLR (87).
+Regarding LDL subfraction phenotypes, it was observed that oxidized, glycated, and electronegative LDL were increased in the T2DM group with poor glycemic control.
 In these patients, the prevalence of phenotype 'B' was associated with increased oxidized LDL and glycated LDL activity, compared to phenotype 'A' (88).
 Furthermore, metformin therapy in T2DM patients decreased the oxidative damage mediated by AGEs derived from arginine and methionine sulfoxide (89).
 Metformin therapy also showed lower dicarbonyl-derived AGE residues than patients who did not receive metformin therapy (89).

 Alteration of LDL lipidome in T2DM: Ceramides

 Saturated fatty acids and specific sphingolipids such as sphingomyelin can serve as precursors to ceramides (CER).
 CER, central lipids of sphingolipid metabolism, consist of a sphingoid base linked to a fatty acid via an amide bond.
-While these lipids play an important structural role in cell membranes, they are also involved in many processes such as the regulation of apoptosis, cell differentiation and insulin signaling (90).
-CER are mainly synthesized through three distinct pathways: sphingomyelinase pathway, recycling pathway and de novo pathway.
-Nevertheless, the predominant synthesis pathway observed in conditions of obesity and lipid excess is the de novo synthesis pathway (90).
-CER produced de novo (especially C16 and C18 CER species) have been well described to play a crucial role in the development of tissue insulin resistance through targeting several actors of the insulin signalling pathway, including insulin receptor substrates (IRS) and Akt (90, 91).
+While these lipids play an important structural role in cell membranes, they are also involved in many processes such as the regulation of apoptosis, cell differentiation, and insulin signaling (90).
+CER are mainly synthesized through three distinct pathways: the sphingomyelinase, recycling, and de novo pathways.
+The predominant synthesis pathway observed in conditions of obesity and lipid excess is the de novo synthesis pathway (90).
+CER produced de novo (especially C16 and C18 CER species) have been well described as playing a crucial role in the development of tissue insulin resistance through targeting several components of the insulin signalling pathway, including insulin receptor substrates (IRS) and Akt (90, 91).

 Studies have also reported an increase in circulating CER concentrations in obese T2D patients compared to plasma CER concentrations in healthy individuals (92).
-There is clear clinical evidence that circulating CER are mainly secreted by the liver and correlates with systemic insulin resistance (93).
-For 7 years, a study followed more than 1,500 non-diabetic American subjects from the multiethnic “Dallas Heart Study” cohort, and a positive correlation between plasma concentrations of CER and insulin resistance was demonstrated (94).
-In addition, circulating concentrations of dihydroCER, CER lipid precursors, are significantly increased in individuals who develop diabetes (95), up to 9 years before the onset of the first symptoms of the disease (96).
+There is clear clinical evidence that circulating CER are mainly secreted by the liver and correlate with systemic insulin resistance (93).
+A study in which more than 1,500 American non-diabetic subjects from the multiethnic “Dallas Heart Study” cohort were observed for over seven years demonstrated a positive correlation between plasma concentrations of CER and insulin resistance (94).
+In addition, circulating concentrations of dihydroCER, CER lipid precursors, are significantly increased in individuals who develop diabetes (95), up to nine years before the onset of the initial symptoms of the disease (96).

 Circulating CER are mainly associated with lipoproteins in the circulation (90% of circulating CER), and 60% of CER are found in LDL in healthy individuals (93).
-Interestingly, evidence shows that an increase in plasma LDL-CER in T2DM and the prevalence of obesity correlates with the severity of insulin resistance and elevated plasma TNF-α levels (92), but not with the degree of obesity (97).
-Interestingly, the main CER species present in LDL are C24 CER (93), and myotubes treated with LDL artificially enriched with C24 CER exhibited reduced insulin-stimulated glucose transport and an inhibition of the insulin signaling pathway (97).
+Interestingly, evidence shows that an increase in plasma LDL-CER in T2DM and the prevalence of obesity correlate with the severity of insulin resistance and elevated plasma TNF-α levels (92), but not with the degree of obesity (97).
+The main CER species present in LDL is C24 CER (93).
+Myotubes treated with LDL artificially enriched with C24 CER exhibited reduced insulin-stimulated glucose transport and an inhibition of the insulin signaling pathway (97).
 In view of these data, and in addition of both C16 and C18 CER produced de novo, circulating C24 CER could also exert a major negative action on peripheral tissues.